jimmidyson/containerd-auto-configurer/README.md

 EOF
 ```

 The project then can be deployed via Helm.
+For security, it is highly recommended to deploy the app in a dedicated
+namespace that only `cluster-admins` can access, or alternatively use `kube-system`.

 ```bash
 $ helm repo add containerd-auto-configurer helm https://jimmidyson.github.io/containerd-auto-configurer/repo